Slow Cooker Taco Meat (Ground Beef)

 Instructions

-- Cook on high for 2 hours, or low for 4 hours.
+- Cook on high for 2-3 hours, or low for 4-5 hours, or until the beef is cooked through.
 Do not remove the lid during the cooking process.

 Notes